 He passed out a picture (which unfortunately was not included with the meeting minutes) illustrating the snow the city plowed onto the sidewalk.

 Alderperson Siebers clarified that this was a commercial property, and then clarified the issue Eric wanted them to deal with.
-Was the problem the assessment or the snow being owed onto the sidewalk or both?
+Was the problem the assessment or the snow being plowed onto the sidewalk or both?

 Eric responded that if they had to shovel the sidewalk, then they shouldn’t be charged.
 He reiterated that it had been an ongoing problem and he was hoping for it to be fixed in the long term.